makerforgetech/dmt-labs.github.io/_tabs/about.md

 - American Idle by RKVC

 Other music and sounds provided directly by social media account and credited automatically on the relevant post (if required).

-## About Dan

-Dan is a seasoned Software Engineering Manager with over 20 years of experience as a software engineer and architect.

-Four years ago, he began exploring robotics as a hobby, which quickly evolved into a large-scale bipedal robotics project that has inspired a wide audience.

-After making the project open-source and 3D printable, Dan built a vibrant community around it, with over 25k followers.

-Through his platform, MakerForge.tech, Dan shares insights and project details while collaborating with partners and fellow makers to continue expanding the project’s impact.